EnriqueSaracho/skills-tracker-01/README.md

 - Decided at this point to work first on the backend portion of the app.
   - Asked ChatGPT how to create a MERN app.
 The first steps are working with the backend, specifically initialize it with npm.
+  - ChatGPT guided me through the hole process of 'npm init' and creating the 'package.json' file.